 The first thing investors often engage with on your campaign page is your video.
-This means it’s vital to capture their attention immediately and keep it – it’s their first impression of your company so needs to be good.
+This means it’s vital to capture their attention immediately and keep it – it’s their first impression of your company, so it needs to be good.
 The Crowdfunding Agency advises opening strongly – get people’s attention from the very beginning by leading with your main message and getting straight to the point, and to keep it concise.
 Less than 5 minutes in length is ideal to avoid losing people’s attention online.

 It’s a chance to shout about your successes and showcase everything you’ve achieved so far from business growth, to press coverage to the future potential you hold.
 It’s also the place where you want to highlight your unique selling points whether that be your positioning in the market, your team or your unique offering.

-Your video doesn’t need to cover every detail of the business, but should be seen as an overview of the business.
-Aim cover the following:
+Your video doesn’t need to cover every detail of the business but should be seen as an overview of the business.
+Aim to cover the following:

-Product demo – this should be a quick teaser trailer giving an intro to your product more more than 30 seconds in length.
-Ideally the first 10 seconds should show your product, the next 10 should explain it and the final 10 seconds should give a quick overview of key features and USPs.
+Product demo – this should be a quick teaser trailer giving an intro to your product more than 30 seconds in length.
+Ideally, the first 10 seconds should show your product, the next 10 should explain it, and the final 10 seconds should give a quick overview of key features and USPs.

-How – Use this part of the video to explain how your product/services solves the problem, how it works, and demonstrate any customer testimonials you might have.
+How – Use this part of the video to explain how your product/services solve the problem, how it works, and demonstrate any customer testimonials you might have.

 Call to action – End with a clear closing statement summarising your offering.
 Outline the future of your company and the investor’s potential contribution to it.